First, let’s get this out of the way …

-But I keep my reviews as unbiased as possible … because I focus on two objective pieces of info in every review I write: the nutrition facts and ingredients list.
+But we keep our reviews as unbiased as possible … because we focus on two objective pieces of info: the nutrition facts and ingredients list.

 The ingredients panel reveals any food product’s true colors.

-MissFit Protein Powders’ ingredients are some of the worst I’ve seen.
+MissFit Protein Powders’ ingredients are among the worst we’ve seen.

 In this article, I’m going to show you why.